IsaiahvH/HRI-Dance-Project/sketch/README.md

 # sketch
-This folder contains shorts scripts that are used for testing purposes
+This folder contains shorts scripts that were used for testing purposes.

 ## MediaPipeTest:
 - [Source](https://google.github.io/mediapipe/solutions/pose)
-  - Contains original code, landmark indices
-- Do not use the z-value (depth): model is not trained properly for that.
 - Instructions:
 	- Download the imports (easy through PyCharm)
 	  - If this does not work: